 It's not unusual to see a historic Victorian Home selling for well over $1,000,000.
 A well renovated house in the right location can fetch a very nice price.

 Cottage homes are typically described as small, cute or quaint.
-Bungalows are even smaller, but there is very little difference.
+Bungalows are even smaller - some might say "tiny", but there is very little difference.
 The names are mostly inter-changeable.
-Often close to lakes and beaches, many of these cottages and bungalows are seasonal vacation escapes.
+Often close to lakes and beaches, many of these waterfront cottages and bungalows are seasonal vacation escapes.

 In the past these small houses had only the bare necessities - lacking plumbing or insulation.
 Fortunately, most have been updated for full-time, year-round use with modern plumbing and insulation.